 Arizona Power of Attorney Laws

-A durable POA allows someone to help you with your financial matters if you ever become incapacitated—here's how to make one in Iowa.
+A durable POA allows someone to help you with your financial matters if you ever become incapacitated—here's how to make one in Arizona.

-Arizona is considering a death with dignity bill that would allow terminally ill patients to request life-ending medication.
+Arizona failed to pass an aid-in-dying law that would have allowed terminally ill patients to request life-ending medication.

 Arizona provides a range of procedures and shortcuts for probate.